mindsdb/mindsdb-docs-old/mindsdb-docs/docs/Installing.md

 python -m mindsdb
 ```

-You should see similar message as:
+You should see a similar message to:

 ```
 GUI should be available by http://127.0.0.1:47334/index.html